nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Concepts_Techniques_Models_of_Computer_Programming.md

 ### GOALS OF THE BOOK:
 #### MAIN GOAL:
+    Teaching:
-    Teaching programming as a UNIFIED DISCIPLINE with a SCIENTIFIC FOUNDATION.
+        + programming as a UNIFIED DISCIPLINE with a SCIENTIFIC FOUNDATION.
+        + how to design programming abstractions

 #### Programming:
     the act of EXTENDING/CHANGING a SYSTEM'S FUNCTIONALITY.